Bella Thorne Is All Loved Up In Latest Instagram Post With Boyfriend

 Bella’s fans swooned over the adorable pair in the comments.

-“Such a lovely couple,” one fan gushed with a heart eyes emoji.
+“Such a lovely couple,” one fan gushed with a heart-eyed emoji.

 “I love you,” a second fan professed.